colischeng/Transcript-App/README.md

 ## Simple GPA Tracker and Calculator

-A project designed as an aid to students to track their cumulative GPA and well as perform calculations that can help with future course planning.
+A project designed as an aid to students to track their cumulative GPA and perform calculations that can help with future course planning.
 I thought this would be an interest project to undergo as the Grade Summary page on UBC's student services centre misses many features.